I feel like I’m not supposed to say this, but I liked 2021.

 12:00 pm I have a meeting which means my afternoon requires that I not faint or barf.
 I swap my dinner for my lunch and eat my big olive-y salad.

 2:55 pm I arrive at my meeting with 426 calories in my belly, praying that the sound of my tummy trying to eat itself doesn’t give away my cheeseburger FOMO.

 4:30 pm I survive my meeting, and for the duration, forget about food.
-On my walk home, a superhero leaps into the intersection I’m waiting to illegally cross, throwing up his hands in a ridiculous display to stop traffic in three directions.
+On my walk home, a random superhero leaps into the intersection I’m waiting to illegally cross, throwing up his hands in a ridiculous display to stop traffic in 3 directions.
 This isn’t a diet-related anecdote.
 Just a day in the life.

-9:34 am I outsmart my body and have my smoothie before I have my coffee.
+9:34 am I outsmart my body and have my smoothie before my coffee.
 I add the avocado that was supposed to be in my salad just to make sure I don’t get the spins again.

 2:21 pm I have 2 figs and a cup of green tea.
 The figs are off-label, but I feel like it’s fine because I did 20 minutes of cardio on the arm-bike.
 I’m in the bargaining stage of grieving food.